 Here is a plain english example of the setup of a hypothetical DCO campaign:

 The DSP is configured to target audiences for the campaign that include 16 targeting line items.
-For each impression, the DSP will use the viewer’s real time geolocation to determine their local temperature, and pass that information to the ad unit.
+For each impression, the DSP will use the viewer’s real time geolocation to determine their local temperature.
+It will then pass that information to the ad unit.

 In the DCO unit, the following logic is configured: When the temperature is below 64 degrees, show the creative with a picture of a hot coffee.
 Otherwise, show it with a picture of a cold smoothie.

-This type of setup requires that there is a way to pass the needed information into the ad unit, which potentially prohibits or restricts what is possible depending on what other ad tech is involved.
+This type of setup requires that there is a way to pass the needed information into the ad unit.
+This can potentially prohibit or restrict what is possible depending on what other ad tech is involved.
 In the event that conflicting information is passed, or data is not available for a particular impression, a “default” occurs in the DCO unit and a generic creative is served.

 CMPs, on the other hand, only require the audiences to be set up on the ad server side, so their ad tags can be deployed universally.
 A discrete creative is produced in the CMP and provided for each segment.

 Here’s a similar example for setting up a campaign with creatives from a CMP:

 The DSP is configured to target 16 segments, which include audience differences like age 18-25, age 26-35, loyalty program members, indie rock listeners, pop music listeners, hip hop music listeners, etc.